-'Poppycock!'
-Federal Judge Bars CBP Employees From Screening Asylum-Seekers
+'Poppycock!': Federal Judge Bars CBP Employees From Screening Asylum-Seekers

 U.S. Customs and Border Protection agents lack the training to take over the initial processing of asylum claims, a federal judge wrote in a ruling filed Monday.